ApexSoftwareGroup/GlobalGateVPN/README.md

 - **🌍 Global Access** - Servers in different countries to bypass geo-restrictions
 - **🔒 Complete Security** - Supports all modern protocols: Shadowsocks, VMess, VLESS, Trojan, Hysteria2
 - **🛡️ Dual Operation Modes** - Choose what works best for you
+- **📂 Custom Proxy Lists** - Use your own server list with a simple command-line argument

 ## 🎮 Operation Modes